sun5lower/5SOS/README.md

 **Un update**

-After going through reviews and suggestions I've redesigned my layout and now my website is single page scrollable page.
+After going through reviews and suggestions I've redesigned my layout and now my website is single page scrollable website.
+I added some changes to suit this kind of layout.

++ Some content is hiddden when watching in mobile view, for example <jumbotron> in Home section, and song artwork (image).
++ I added box-shadow class to audio section images to make them stand out a bit and not being so flat.

 # Future features